Maylands, Western Australia: Western Australian Ballet

 The West Australian Ballet Centre is situated on the historical site of the former Blind Institute in Maylands.
 The history of the building site dates back to 1897 when the Victoria Institute and the Industrial School for the Blind was developed as a part of the celebrations for the 60th year of Queen Victoria’s reign.

-This magnificent building has become a symbol that illustrates Perth’s short history.
-With its high ceilings, rustic wooded floors, classical charm and character, the building sets a perfect tone for the West Australian Ballet.
-The building’s disposition provides the artistic team with a creative and innovative backdrop to aid in the creation of world class productions.

 Lyric Lane

-The recent Council approval of the Lyric Lane Bar and Café will see the establishment of a purpose-built venue consisting of a bar, cafe and a live music basement, which will provide for new cultural pursuits in the town centre.
+The recent Council approval of the Lyric Lane Bar and Café has seen the establishment of a purpose-built venue consisting of a bar, cafe and a live music basement, which provides for new cultural pursuits in the town centre.
 The project is now open.

 WA Youth Jazz Orchestra

 It has recently been announced that the Western Australian Youth Jazz Orchestra will soon take up residence in the old Maylands Hall at the corner of Eighth Avenue and Guildford Road.